Nordix/keycloak-secrets-vault-provider/docs/deployment.md

 ## Configuration

-### ⚠️ Keycloak SPI option names now follow a new format
+⚠️ Keycloak SPI option names follow a new format from version 26.3.0 onwards.

 When reading the following chapters, keep in mind the new naming scheme for SPI options.
 The new double-dash `--` syntax is now used to separate components of the SPI option names.